Time Warner Cable, Fox could face off in Dodger sale

-As bidding for the Los Angeles Dodgers enters its final innings, News Corp's Fox sports unit and Time Warner Cable are headed toward what could be a multi-billion dollar showdown over the rights to telecast the franchise's baseball games.
+March 19 As bidding for the Los Angeles Dodgers enters its final innings, News Corp's Fox sports unit and Time Warner Cable are headed toward what could be a multi-billion dollar showdown over the rights to telecast the franchise's games.

 Time Warner, which announced an agreement last year to launch a pair of cable channels with the Los Angeles Lakers pro basketball team, has been talking with bidders still involved in the Dodgers sale, according to two sources with knowledge of the process.